-The six Arsenal players let go by Mikel Arteta and how they’ve fared since
+The nine Arsenal players let go by Arteta and how they’ve fared since

 After inheriting an underperforming Arsenal team, Mikel Arteta has displayed his ruthless streak by selling first-team players.

-We’ve taken a look at the six first-teamers to leave Arsenal on a permanent basis since Arteta took over to see how they have subsequently fared.
+We’ve taken a look at the nine first-teamers to leave Arsenal on a permanent basis since Arteta took over to see how they have subsequently fared.

 Martinez spent a decade at the Emirates Stadium but only got his first extended run in the Arsenal team towards the end of 2019-20, excelling in their FA Cup run.